vanHeemstraCreations/movie-digital-twin/300/200/300/300/100/README.md

 # 100 - Exposition

-The Engineer is at work.
-Success versus Failure value measure: stable.
+The Engineer is at work. **Success versus Failure value measure**: stable.